PopovEvgeniy/mugenfontfactory/readme.txt

 About program modification

 Source code is included in source.zip archive.
-It can be compiled under Lazarus 1.6.4 or higher.
+It can be compiled under Lazarus 1.8.4 or higher.

 Change log

 1.0 - 2.0.4 - Old builds.
 2.0.5 - Program was totally rewritten.
 2.0.6 - Small changes.
 Windows 9x support was dropped.
+2.0.7 - 64 bit system support was added.